-

 Quantitative HIV Viral Load Monitoring Via Fluorescent Image Analysis

-Project Lead: Coleman Martin, UW Chemical Engineering Data Science Lead: Noah Benson In 2014 the United Nations set out to end the HIV/AIDs endemic by 2030 with the goal of having 90% of people living with HIV know their HIV status, be on retroviral treatment, and be virally suppressed.
-As of 2019, the most recent data, the…
+Project Lead: Coleman Martin, UW Chemical Engineering Data Science Lead: Noah Benson In 2014, the United Nations set a goal to end the HIV/AIDs endemic by 2030, aiming for 90% of people living with HIV know their HIV status, be on retroviral treatment, and be virally suppressed.
+As of 2019, the most recent data, the United Nations…